 Facts

-- 5. In September 1999, Anne Nicolay, a Belgian national, assumed the post of SHINE Project Manager.
+- In September 1999, Anne Nicolay, a Belgian national, became the SHINE Project Manager, leading to disagreements with private respondents over salary adjustments and project implementation direction.

 Arguments of the Petitioners

-- 3. GTZ contended that it was an implementing agency of the German government and not a private corporation.
+- GTZ contended that it was the implementing agency of the German government for the SHINE project, a joint undertaking based on bilateral agreements.

 Arguments of the Respondents

-- 1. Private respondents argued that GTZ failed to secure a certification of diplomatic status from the Department of Foreign Affairs.
+- Private respondents argued that GTZ failed to secure a certification from the Department of Foreign Affairs (DFA) stating it was immune from suit.

 Issues

-- 1. Whether GTZ is entitled to immunity from suit as an implementing agency of the German government.
+- Whether GTZ is entitled to immunity from suit in relation to the illegal dismissal complaint filed by its former employees.

-- 2. Whether the Court of Appeals erred in dismissing GTZ's petition for certiorari for bypassing the NLRC appeal process.
+- Whether the Court of Appeals correctly dismissed GTZ's petition for certiorari for failure to exhaust administrative remedies by not appealing the Labor Arbiter's decision to the NLRC.

 Ruling